-Hung Leng Kuen is suitable for young, mature, male, female, total beginners and those who have trained before.
+Hung Leng Kuen is suitable for anyone from any walks of life.
 Under the Instruction of Dai Sifu Chris Parker, 9th Duan Black Sash, Hung Leng Kuen Kung Fu/Wu Shu is a style developed by Founder and lifetime practitioner, Grand Master Sijo J.R.
 Dutton from several Martial Art styles, incorporating the traditional animal-based forms, Shaolin Longfist, pak mei, Chinese boxing, t’ai chi, chi kung, ba gwa / pa qua and weaponry.

 Through it’s teachings, Hung Leng Kuen develops health, focus, strength, flexibility, knowledge, ability, and self confidence for practical, on-the-street self defence and for those who wish to learn a traditional Martial Art.